 Magney obliged, and recited all the great things about security for the voter-registration system (my emphasis, not his).
-He talked about firewalls, multifactor authentication, and installing software that will monitor for suspicious activity.
+He talked about firewalls, multifactor authentication, hiring new Internet security staff, and installing software that will monitor for suspicious activity.

-Magney avoided saying much about Wisconsin’s vote-tabulation system, for which he would need to tell a very different story.
+Magney avoided saying much about Wisconsin’s vote-tabulation system, for which he would need to tell a different security story.

 WEC has very little responsibility for the vote-tabulation system.
-It was developed by private out-of-state companies, and is owned, operated, updated, and maintained by those companies and by Wisconsin’s local election officials.
+It was developed by private out-of-state companies, and is owned, operated, updated, and maintained by those companies and Wisconsin’s counties, cities, villages, and towns.
 Not by WEC.

 Here’s that interview: